Batmanabcdefg/AbaqusTraining/01_Lesson/readme.tex.md

 ## Viewing results

-After running the analysis as described in (00_Lesson#lesson-0), we are ready to view the results using Abaqus Viewer.
+After running the analysis as described in [Lesson 0: Administrative](00_Lesson#lesson-0), we are ready to view the results using Abaqus Viewer.

-dsadas

 ## Exercise